 Mobile phones must be switched off in the hearing room as they can interrupt proceedings and may interfere with the Commission's electronic equipment.
 The media are permitted to use mobile phones in the media room and the phone booths though this privilege may be withdrawn if photographs are taken by phones with cameras on the Commission’s premises.

 Use of the media room is restricted to accredited media.

 Media outlets are responsible for ensuring they comply with Suppression Orders and any changes made to them.

 Copies of Suppression Orders are filed in the Media Room.

 It is a breach of the Corruption and Crime Commission Act to disclose any details of a private hearing including the witnesses who may have or are going to appear, what the hearing was about, or any evidence that may have been given.

-Advertisements announcing the public hearings and what they’re about will be placed in The West Australian before they start.
+Advertisements announcing the public hearings and what they're about may be placed in relevant newspapers.

 The Commission does not have the power to itself investigate organised crime.
 Rather, the Commissioner of Police can apply to the Commission to be granted so-called extraordinary powers that include enhanced powers to search places and people, and compel witnesses to answer questions at private hearings.
 If those powers are granted, the resulting investigation is a police investigation and does not involve Commission investigators.

 Though a private hearing into an organised crime matter would be held before the Commissioner of the Corruption and Crime Commission, it is run by the police and witnesses are questioned by police lawyers.